vacuumlabs/cardano-ctf/README.md

 ## Feedback

-Please, share your thoughts and feedback with us at audit@vacuumlabs.com.
+[Join our Discord](https://discord.gg/5XVW2MUdWu).
+You can ask questions, share your solutions and discuss anything (not only) security related.
+Alternatively, you can share your thoughts and feedback with us at audit@vacuumlabs.com as well.

 ## Warning & Disclaimer

-The smart contract code in the examples is purposefully vulnerable.
+The smart contract code in the examples is purposely vulnerable.
 DO NOT copy parts of the code into your project, as you may copy a vulnerability, too.
 Beware that the code may contain more than a single vulnerability.